lukkelele/LkEngine/README.md

 <br>
 The goal is to have a rendering application with an API that is good for performance and easy to use.<br>
 With features such as:
-- Multiple platform support.
-- Static reflection.
+- Static reflection
-- Serialization and persistance.
+- Support for multiple platforms
-- Crash and error handling.
+- Crash and error handling
+- Automated testing
+- Serialization and persistance
+- Application launcher
-- Development tools (e.g debugging and profiling).
+- Development tools (e.g profiling, renderer debugging)
-- Application launcher.

 ## Setup and Installation <a id="Setup-and-Installation"></a>
-For development I've been using Visual Studio Community 22 (64-bit).<br>
+For development I've been using Visual Studio Community 22 (64-bit) on Windows.<br>

 ### Windows <a id="Platform-Windows"></a>
 Make sure the following are installed: